tiagomms/xr-portfolio/_posts/2024-02-12-xr-design-fellowship-module-06-assign.md

 </div>

-Since Bezi's is all about interactions and animations it turned out a bad idea, but when I realized that too late so I continued working it out.
+Making as close as possible to my Bezi's prototype turned out a bad idea because the bridge does not store most animation data nor their order, so I had to invent and code ways to make it work.
+In the end, I didn't start the development from a Shapes project, because I had already started this one.
-In the end, it became a "code-based" prototyping project.
+Thus, this became my "code-based" prototyping project for Bezi.
 Here are some of the main things I did:

 - Imported [Bezi's project from Module 01](../xr-design-fellowship-module-01-post-assignment/) into unity with Bezi's Unity Bridge package.
 - Bezi's imported project did not have the full state and animation data (just position and rotation).
-Had to overwrite Bezi's scripts to include scale, fade In, fade Out, material changes
+However it included data from all events and their separate IDs and to which state they would pass to.
+So I used this to overwrite Bezi's scripts to include scale, fade In, fade Out and material changes.
-  - All properties added in BeziSceneGraph classes: State, Animation, Scale, BeziVector3, MaterialCustomProperties to change the Bezi's material shaders).
+  - All properties added in BeziSceneGraph classes: State, Animation, Scale, BeziVector3, MaterialCustomProperties to change the Bezi's material shaders.
 - Developed script to deploy Bezi animations based on the Bezi behavior object and Bezi Interaction id's (CustomBeziTriggerAnimation).
+- Each time you imported bezi prefab, the bezi unity bridge only provided the current state of your prototype on the website's edit mode.
+So to test each interaction individually and narrow down the development, I started importing the bezi prefab in each main step:
+  - just having the keyboard ovelay,
+  - then have the dock open and click on the app,
+  - then having the app open and switch between normal and edit mode.
+  - In the end, I merged all these interactions into a single Bezi prefab that started when you already had your glasses on and saw the overlay on the keyboard to open/close the dock.

+{% include gallery id="gallery-shots" caption="Screenshots of each prototype stage.
+I would import the bezi prefab for each stage to narrow down the development for each interaction, then merged it all in one." %}

 - Develop script to toggle between Bezi animations (open/close dock, open/close app) (ToggleDock - terrible name but didn't change to not lose data in the inspector afterwards)
 - Using Meta's building blocks, added the ability to poke, point, pinch, grab.
   - Added the respective building blocks to make objects interactive (example: open/close dock used a pokeable item building block).
   - Used Meta's Interactable and Pointable Interactable Unity Event Wrapper to trigger sounds, and events on Hover, Select and Unselect.
 - Based on Meta's distance grab and snap example scenes, created my own logic to distance grab the app's object and snap it between the App Normal and Edit states - perform this by triggering Unity Actions between changing states.
-  - I coded in a way that I could add more states if the app needed, based on dragging and letting it snap to location
+  - Coded it in a way that I could add more states if the app needed, based on dragging and letting it snap to location

-{% include gallery id="gallery-shots" caption="Screenshots of the actual in game experience" %}

 ## Issues
 ### Hardware:
 - Only works with Meta Quest.
-- Next stage would be use to Unity XR Framework to expand usage or Vision Pro
+- Next stage would be use to Unity XR Framework to expand usage or to Vision Pro with eye tracking

 ### Technical issues

-**The biggest ones and that is why it took so long to finish, and didn't have time to focus so much on design improvement:**
+**There were a lot of them and that is why it took so long to finish - thus I didn't have time to focus so much on design improvement:**
 - Bezi Unity bridge:
   - is still a beta version - practically all state data is not passed (except position and rotation).
   - The animations are not ready to be deployed, you essentially have very long Lists of state and interaction data in the inspector.
   - Didn't find documentation in how to quickly get the animation that I want at the certain moment.
 So I had to develop scripts to trigger my main events.
 But once it worked it was exhilarating.
-  - The bridge also assigned the inverted x position values for some unknown reason.
+  - The bridge also assigned the inverted x position values for some unknown reason, so I added a method to do this for me.

 - Meta XR Building Blocks:
   - they are very nice, but there is a fundamental lack of documentation on Meta's scripts and in the examples.
   - Despite the fact they are very cool to use, to deploy them still requires a Unity developer's knowledge.

 - Meta XR:
   - The development in Macs is still very painful.
 Not even the Meta's XR Simulator works there.
-Had to transition project to my old reliable beasty Windows.
+Had to transition project to my old reliable beasty Windows to test development in play mode.

 ### Design:
 - Grabbing and point/pinch logic works quite well
-- Pokeable items are bit glitchy
+- Pokeable items are a bit glitchy (then again it is normal for small items due to capturing hand's accurate depth is a hard problem)
 - The snapping part is the part that requires some improvements:
   - I found out dragging the model between states is not as intuitive as I would hope.
 However if you stop dragging, I coded in a way to move it again to default position after less than a second.
   - I created then 2 snap areas to switch between states so it would be easier to drag the object to desired state.
   - Probably adding text to them: Edit Mode, Menu Mode would help immensely users

 ### Feedback

 (coming soon)

+### Conclusion

+If I knew what I knew today, I would have done the full prototype from ShapesXR because the integration all ready provides each stage.
+Plus animatino data is way harder then static stages to handle.
+And I guess the code would have been easier (to go to a shapes prototype next stage, and possibly change view point (through teleport)).
+Then again, this project ended up unexpectedly to be a way of reviewing Meta's current SDKs and actually do a prototype from start to finish.